the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `timelock` - locks functionality on an application until a certain amount of time has passed; [video](https://www.youtube.com/watch?v=P1f2a5Ckjpg)

 `TPS` - transactions per second [chart](https://coincodex.com/article/14198/layer-1-performance-comparing-6-leading-blockchains/)

+`tumbler` - a service that mixes potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source: Tornado cash; Zcash and Zk-SNARK's?

 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools